 Activities : Birding, Culture, Hiking, Kayaking, Photography, Triple/Quad Cabins

-$14,695 to $32,195
+$14,695 to $33,095

-You will embark in the afternoon today and set sail down the scenic Beagle Channel.
+You will embark in the afternoon and set sail down the scenic Beagle Channel.

-In the region of the South Shetland Islands and Antarctic Peninsula you will get a great variety of opportunities to actively explore the unique wildlife and breathtaking scenery.
-With nearly 200 recognized sites here your expedition team will draw from their experience to offer you the best places and ways to explore the enchanting world of the Sixth Continent.
+In the region of the South Shetland Islands and Antarctic Peninsula you will have a variety of opportunities to actively explore the area's unique wildlife and breathtaking scenery.
+With nearly 200 recognized sites here, your expedition team will draw from their experience to offer you the best places and ways to explore the enchanting world of the Sixth Continent.
 A flexible plan is the key to a successful expedition.

-More informative presentations are in store today, as you head northeast toward South Georgia.
+More informative presentations are in store as you head northeast toward South Georgia.

-Around half the world's population of macaroni penguins, along with 100,000 pairs of Gentoo penguins and about 6,000 breeding pairs of Chinstrap penguins.
-The most attractive residents of the South Georgia are King penguins with their orange-yellow crowns.
-The total number of King penguins is around 400,000 breeding pairs.
+Around half the world's population of macaroni penguins, along with 100,000 pairs of gentoo penguins, and about 6,000 breeding pairs of chinstrap penguins reside here.
+Perhaps the most attractive residents of South Georgia are the king penguins with their orange-yellow crowns.
+The total number of king penguins is around 400,000 breeding pairs.
 You will spend three days among the alpine landscapes and penguins colonies.
 You will also visit to the historic settlement of Grytviken.
 With its whaling-era remnants and Earnest Shackleton’s gravesite, the one-time whaling town is one of the highlights of South Georgia.